alexthemaster/sharex-server/README.md

     -   Response: Simple HTML list of links to the uploaded files and their upload dates`.

 -   `GET /api/sxcu`
-    -   Purpose: When `enableSXCU` is `true`, will return a .sxcu file to be used with ShareX.
+    -   Purpose: When `enableSxcu` is `true`, will return a .sxcu file to be used with ShareX.

 > **Note:** All endpoints take the configured `baseUrl` into account.
 > This means that every URL, will be prefixed with the `baseUrl` you have configured. (example: `GET /baseUrl/files`)